DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 125: "Alright.
 ALRIGHT.
 Paperwork. then.
 ICECREAM." -Ayumikii (25-Jan-25)
 * 126: "I ate the first color palette you pulled out because it looked yummy" -Ayumikii: (25-Jan-25)
 * 127: "Hello Returned, we are the Stayed" -Tef_Bannow: (27-Jan-25)
+* 128: "I know this is a little foward, especially since I just got here... but can I borrow your husband sometimes" -AnAverageJ0E: (29-Jan-25)

 There may be quotes newer than these that have yet to be collected.